 Click to jump to a certain section:

 (Products with an asterisk (*) signify that you can use the code ORGANICALLYBECCA for a discount at checkout!)

 Bars are a great option if you’re looking for package-free!
 Simply rub them gently on wet skin and they start to lather.
 Make sure you store them in a clean, dry place to avoid bacteria growth.

 Osmia Black Clay Facial Soap

 The basic idea of oil cleansing is to use natural oils in a specific combination to cleanse the skin and naturally balance the skin’s natural oils.
-This produces much more nourished and moisturized skin that traditional soap and detergent based facial cleaners.
+This produces much more nourished and moisturized skin that traditional soap and detergent-based facial cleaners.

 Gel + Cream: